 Biofilms for bacteria and parasites have the same effect, they provide a matrix that protects them from your immune system and any agents you use to eliminate them.
 Thus, probably one of the reasons that so many people struggle with things like chronic urinary tract infections, h pylori, chronic sinusitis, and lung issues.

 It is believed that a substantial percentage of all human microbial infections include biofilms and that Candida biofilms are increasing in frequency and severity.
 It is estimated by the National Institutes of Health that nearly eighty percent of chronic microbial infections involve colonies of biofilm.

-They have been implicated in a wide variety of conditions such as peptic ulcers, h pylori, lyme, otitis media (children's recurring earaches), chronic low grade infections of many kinds, gingivitis periodontics, biliary tract infections, osteomyletis, tonsillitis, sinusitis, bacterial prostatitis, bacterial endocartitis, (infection of the inner surface of the heart and valves), cystic fibrosis, cystitis, and Legionnaire's disease.
+They have been implicated in a wide variety of conditions such as peptic ulcers, h pylori, Lyme, otitis media (children’s recurring earaches), chronic low-grade infections of many kinds, gingivitis periodontics, biliary tract infections, osteomyelitis, tonsillitis, sinusitis, bacterial prostatitis, bacterial endocarditis, (infection of the inner surface of the heart and valves), cystic fibrosis, cystitis, and Legionnaire’s disease.